sabifo4/BayesianInference_practicals/practical_sessions/day1/01_MrBayes/README.md

 We will be diving this practical session into the following sections:

-   * Getting familiar with the commands in MrBayes
+   * Getting familiar with the commands in `MrBayes`.
-   * Running MrBayes
+   * Running `MrBayes`.
-   * EXERCISES: Evaluating the effect that using different models can have on posterior parameter estimates
+   * EXERCISES: Evaluating the effect that using different models can have on posterior parameter estimates.
-   * Learning how to use Tracer for MCMC diagnostics
+   * Learning how to use `Tracer` for MCMC diagnostics.
+   * Learning how to use `FigTree` to visualise inferred phylogenies.

 Let's get started!